 Waller Wins First Caulfield Cup In Style

-Australia's premier trainer and jockey landed their first Cup wins when outstanding five-year-old Verry Elleegant held off international raider Anthony Van Dyck.
+Australia’s premier trainer Chris Waller and Mark Zahra landed their first wins when outstanding five-year-old Verry Elleegant held off international raider Anthony Van Dyck.

 Waller, who watched the race from , said it was a special win from a very special horse.